-A Level 3 judge must verify the above requirements with the candidate and contact the Head Judge of the event to recommend that the candidate is tested at that event.
-This recommendation has no specific template, nor should it be lengthy.
-It just needs to state that the requirements above have been fulfilled, and that the recommending Level 3 believes the candidate is ready to lead a team.
+A Level 3 judge must verify the above requirements with the candidate and contact the Head Judge of the event to recommend that the candidate is tested at a particular event.
+This recommendation has no specific template, nor should it be lengthy; it just needs to state that the requirements above have been fulfilled, and that the recommending Level 3 believes the candidate is ready to lead a team.
 This is not a trivial waiver, leading a team is a serious commitment, and that responsibility should only be given to those ready for the task.
 The recommending L3 must fill out the form that can be found here.

-If the candidate has failed to obtain the TLC at a previous event and tests again (after the cooldown period of 3 months), the Evaluating Burgundy is encouraged to read the review written for the previous test.
+If the candidate has failed to obtain the TLTP at a previous event and tests again (after the cooldown period of 3 months), the Evaluating Burgundy is encouraged to read the review written for the previous test.
 The candidate must share the review on JudgeApps with the Head Judge of the Grand Prix, and may choose to share the review with the Shadow Level 3 Judge.
-No further explanation or action is required from the candidate, but the candidate may explain in advance how he or she improved on the Deficient or Underdeveloped areas.
+No further explanation or action is required from the candidate, but the candidate may explain in advance how they improved on the Deficient or Underdeveloped areas.

 An Evaluating Burgundy Judge: Can be any judge from the Grand Prix Head Judge group wearing burgundy on the day 2 of a Grand Prix; the current list of those judges can be found on JudgeApps.
 Each Burgundy Judge can only evaluate 1 candidate at a time as full dedication is expected for this process.
 In an event with multiple Head Judges, each of them can evaluate a different candidate.
 Each candidate must be assigned to a specific Burgundy Judge before the start of the day.

 A Shadow Level 3 Judge: Any Level 3 judge can perform this role.
 This Level 3 judge must be on the team the candidate is leading.
 The Shadow Level 3 Judge is not expected to mentor the candidate during the evaluation, but is encouraged to provide feedback and mentoring afterwards.
-He or she should not take over leading the team, nor should he or she show too much initiative, steer the team’s actions or give too much unsolicited feedback during the day, as to give the TLC candidate a chance to show leadership and vision on his or her own merits.
+They should not take over leading the team, nor should they show too much initiative, steer the team’s actions or give too much unsolicited feedback during the day, as to give the TLC candidate a chance to show leadership and vision on their own merits.
 The Shadow Level 3 Judge should not set up any specific situations, but is encouraged to involve the candidate in challenging or unusual situations that happen to occur during the event.
-However, he or she is encouraged to be candid and honest with the candidate if he or she asks for feedback during the process.
+However, they are encouraged to be candid and honest with the candidate if they ask for feedback during the process.
 The Shadow Level 3 Judge must intervene and take the necessary actions to prevent serious damage to the tournament; if this happens, it probably means the candidate has failed the test.
 For example, if the Team Leader’s plan would result in pairings being posted sub-optimally, the Shadow Level 3 Judge should let this happen and observe how the Team Leader adjusts.
 If the Team Leader’s plan would result in no one being assigned to post pairings while the team is on break, the Shadow Level 3 Judge should intervene.